EugenMayer/mattermost-boilerplate/README.md

 Check the `docker-compose.yaml` to see how they are used - but in the end, those are the originals ( see `build.sh` ) so just use the official documentation.

+See the docker hub projects for the available tags / versions.

 ### Build the images yourself